 Two Temple Place is the first London venue specifically to showcase publicly-owned collections from around the UK.

 Launched in 2011, the Exhibition Programme at Two Temple Place delivers annual exhibitions in partnership with public museums, galleries and collections from around the UK.
 Since then, ten exhibitions have brought some of the very best regional collections together in major showcases at our London home for hundreds of thousands of visitors.

 We are looking at new ways of animating and sharing our building across the fullest range of artforms, so we’d like to hear from you if you are a professional artist, creator, curator, theatre-maker or cultural institution looking for an extraordinary London home for an exhibition idea, and a real creative partnership.
-If you have a proposal for our 2024 or 2025 exhibitions, we’d like to hear from you – read about what we’re looking for here.

 Our 2021 Exhibition Report illustrates the breadth of the programme and cites the success and impact of our nine exhibitions so far.

 The programme is overseen by a high-profile advisory board with a broad-range of experience.

 Two Temple Place itself is an extraordinary architectural gem.
 It was commissioned by and built for William Waldorf Astor in the late 19th century.
 As a unique venue in central London, exhibitions are intended to raise awareness of both the specific works on display and our partner museums and galleries around the country.
 The spaces have been fully adapted to accommodate exhibitions, with top grade lighting and hanging systems, security and environmental controls, and conform fully to the terms of the Government Indemnity Scheme.

 For the curator, devising a show for the ornate and intricately decorated space is a huge challenge that calls for imagination and ingenuity.
 Successful exhibitions bring together works in ways that respond to and complement the building’s unique décor, often to stunning effect.